mother reaching out to child who is having a struggle with emotions

 In summary, his challenging behavior communicates to you his lack of certainty about how to manage his thoughts, feelings, and body sensations.

-But he does not need you to just TELL him the answers to those uncertainties; instead, children need you to SHOW them how to tolerate uncertainty and move through a challenge skillfully.
+But he does not need you to just TELL him the answers to those uncertainties.
+Instead, children need you to SHOW them how to tolerate uncertainty and move through a challenge skillfully.

 An Asian woma with glasses smiling holding a book and holding a pencil to her temple as she depicts she is navigating the uncertainty of this challenge